 Nelson's hidden shoreline

-The map on the right shows the original shoreline in the 1840's and reveals the extent of reclamation in Nelson.
-There are now plaques embedded in the pavement at various points along this 1840's shoreline, for example at the junction of Halifax and Rutherford Streets, marking the spot where, in 1841, early settlers built a causeway across Saltwater Creek.
+The map on the right shows the original shoreline in the 1840s and reveals the extent of reclamation in Nelson.
+There are now plaques embedded in the pavement at various points along this 1840s shoreline, for example at the junction of Halifax and Rutherford Streets, marking the spot where, in 1841, early settlers built a causeway across Saltwater Creek.
 This bridge, which was built where the roundabout is now situated, enabled easy access to the port in 1842.
-The deep channel, known as Saltwater creek, now travels underground south of Halifax street.
-To the north of Halifax St it emerges to run alongside Haven Road and along the edge of Rutherford Park.
-Saltwater Creek is very tidal and rises and falls dramatically in spring or king tides.
-The channel was deep enough for waka and flat bottomed boats to travel under Saltwater Bridge into the fledgling city, when boats would tie up at Miltons Acre, before it became filled in to become Anzac Park.
+The deep channel, known as Saltwater creek, now travels underground south of Halifax Street.
+To the north of Halifax St. it emerges to run alongside Haven Road and along the edge of Rutherford Park.
+Saltwater Creek is tidal and rises and falls dramatically in spring or king tides.
+The channel was deep enough to allow waka and flat-bottomed boats to travel under Saltwater Bridge into the fledgling city, when boats would tie up at Miltons Acre, before it became filled in to become Anzac Park.

 Along Rutherford Street

-The small reserve area between Paru Paru Rd and the Maitai River was the location of the Council's Works Depot during the 1930s, ‘40s, and ‘50s.
-This building is now leased out as the Refinery Art Gallery and sculpture garden.
-The heritage building was built around 1932 as the factory of the Nelson Tobacco company.
+The small reserve area between Paru Paru Rd and the Mahitahi/Maitai River was the location of the Council's Works Depot during the 1930s, ‘40s, and ‘50s .
+This building was once leased out as the Refinery Art Gallery and sculpture garden, until this closed for earthquake strengthening in 2020.
+The heritage building was erected around 1932 as the factory of the Nelson Tobacco company.
 They used locally grown tobacco to create their popular cigarettes and pipe tobacco.
 A distastrous fire in 1948 resulted in Council acquiring the building and using it as a Works Depot, before the gallery was created in 2002.

 Along Haven Road